Atyantik/example-pawjs-redux-saga/README.md

 <h1 align="center" style="text-align:center">ReactPWA - PawJS & Redux-Saga</h1>

 Example repository for integrating Redux-Saga with ReactPWA project.
-This repo demonstrates the usage & integration of Redux(SAGA) in existing ReactPWA project using Redux-Saga.
+This repo demonstrates the usage & integration of Redux-Saga in existing ReactPWA project using Redux-Saga.

 ### Getting Started